Jonathan56/Jonathan56.github.io/_posts/2020-07-17-PythonSimulations.md

 Once I have a functioning simulation, I also try to package functions into an actual Python module (a) my simulation notebook is easier to read (b) when I re-use a function I double check it, which makes it more robust.

 # Executing multiple notebooks
 At this stage I will archive all the versions of my simulation notebooks (`my_template_vX.ipynb`), to keep the last one.
-Similarly to the Netflix blog post ["scheduling notebooks"](https://netflixtechblog.com/scheduling-notebooks-348e6c14cfd6) (which I have just discovered) I use Papermill to launch our `my_template_vX.ipynb` with different inputs stored in `simulation_matrix.csv`.
+Similarly to the Netflix blog post ["scheduling notebooks"](https://netflixtechblog.com/scheduling-notebooks-348e6c14cfd6) (which I have just discovered) I use Papermill to launch `my_template_vX.ipynb` with different inputs stored in `simulation_matrix.csv`.

 ![jupyter_workflow](/assets/image/jupyter_workflow.png)